CodeSam621/Demo/SumoLogic_Slack/Readme.md

-## Query to test the Sumologic connetion
+## Query to test the Sumologic connection

 ```
 {